tengqm/kab/kab/kab/templates/static/patches.md

 ### Merge Patch

-As defined in [RFC7386](https://tools.ietf.org/html/rfc6902), a Merge Patch is a partial representation of the resource.
+As defined in <a href="https://tools.ietf.org/html/rfc7386" target="_blank">
+RFC7386</a>, a merge Patch is a partial representation of the resource.
 The submitted JSON is *merged* with the current resource to create a new one, then the new one is saved.

+A JSON merge patch describes changes to be made using a syntax that closely mimics the resource being modified.
+The API server determines the exact set of changes being requested by comparing the content of the provided patch against the current content.

+- If the provided patch contains members that do not appear within the target, those members are added.
+- If the target does contain the member, the value is replaced.
+- Null values in the patch are an indicator to remove the existing values in the target.
+This means a merge patch is not appropriate for resources that make explicit use of null values.

+With merge patches, it is not possible to patch part of a resource that is not an object, such as to replace just some of the values in an array.

 ### Strategic Merge Patch